 Differences between these two phones, let’s start by talking about what’s the same.
 So both phones have a bright 120 hertz display with a max brightness of 1200 nits when high brightness mode is activated and a peak brightness of 1900 nits for viewing HDR content, and then both phones have an IP68 dust and water resistance rating.
 They’re both made of premium glass and metal materials and feel super sturdy and well built in terms of specs.
 Xiaomi 13 and 13 Pro Both phones use the same Snapdragon 8 Gen 2 processor, alongside the same octa-core CPU and Adreno 740 GPU.
 Both phones also have the exact same storage configurations, and they both have Wi-Fi 7 and Bluetooth 5.3 support alongside IR blasters, so you can use either of them as universal remotes.

-Xiaomi 13 VS Xiaomi 13 Pro Design
+Xiaomi 13 and Xiaomi 13 Pro Design

-Talking about the difference between the Xiaomi 13 and 13 Pro, whilst both are very well built and premium in terms of build quality, there are three key aspects of their designs that make the phones feel very different in the hand: the size, and this one’s easy.
+Talking about the difference between the Xiaomi 13 and 13 Pro, while both are very well built and premium in terms of build quality, there are three key aspects of their designs that make the phones feel very different in the hand: the size, and this one’s easy.
 The Xiaomi 13 Pro is 6.73 inches compared to the more compact 6.36 inches of the regular 13.
-So if you prefer a smaller or larger device, well there you go.
+So if you prefer a smaller or larger device, well, there you go.
 The regular 13 also has a completely flat display, whereas the 13 Pro has a pretty drastically curved display.

 Display

-Xiaomi 13 vs 13 Pro Battery life
+Xiaomi 13 vs Xiaomi 13 Pro Battery life

-The Xiaomi 13 have a 4500mHA battery capacity, whereas the Xiaomi 13 Pro has a bigger battery capacity of 4820 milliamp hours.
-That might not seem like a huge difference, particularly when you consider that the 13 Pro has a sharper display.
-In real-world use, I noticed a pretty significant gap in terms of the battery life that I was getting out of the 13 Pro versus the xiaomi 13.
-Now, to be clear, both phones are easily full all-day battery phones, but I was finishing most days under 20 on the regular 13.
 I was actually finishing most days with the 13 Pro on or around the 50 mark, and I never once had to charge the 13 Pro before the end of the day, whereas there were a couple of days using the regular 13 where it needed to be reduced at or around 8 p.m.
-On top of that, the 13 Pro does also support faster wired charging rated at 120 watts compared to the 67 watts of the regular 13, but both phones do support 50 watt wireless charging and even 10 watt reverse wireless charging.
-If battery life is a huge priority for you and want a phone that could easily last over a day then the 13 Pro is the way to go.
+On top of that, the 13 Pro does also support faster wired charging, rated at 120 watts compared to the 67 watts of the regular 13, but both phones do support 50 watt wireless charging and even 10 watt reverse wireless charging.
+If battery life is a huge priority for you and you want a phone that could easily last over a day, then the 13 Pro is the way to go.

-Xiaomi 13 vs Xiaomi 13 Pro Software
+Xiaomi 13 and Xiaomi 13 Pro MIUi 14

-Software on Xiaomi 13 and Xiaomi 13 Pro is also identical; they both has MIUI 14 on top of Android 13. but despite that, almost everything with Miui 14 feels pretty much identical compared to last year’s MIUI 13, which was also very similar to the previous MIUI 12.
-Now, MIUI has always been one of the smoothest Android skins in terms of home screen animations like closing and opening apps and opening and swiping through the multitasking menu.
 These interactions all feel like straight butter, but I will say that Xiaomi appears not to really be interested in adopting some of those more system-wide animations that Google started implementing with Android 12. and I’ve got to say you really feel this particular lack of fluidity.
 When comparing the experience to, say, a Pixel phone, that being said, for people with little to no experience with MIUI, let me just run through some of the quirks.

 We also still can’t use third-party launches and gestures at the same time, which is really frustrating, and you still have to change the battery saving settings on pretty much all of your important apps from this default recommended option to the no restrictions option if you’re going to have any chance of receiving notifications from third-party apps in a timely manner or in some cases at all.
 I will say that it seems as though Xiaomi did.